openjournals/joss/docs/editing.md

 ## Pre-review

-Once a submission comes in, it will be in the queue for a quick check by the Editor-in-chief (EiC).
-From there, it moves to a `PRE-REVIEW` issue, where the EiC will assign a handling editor, and the author can suggest reviewers.
+Once a submission comes in, it will be in the queue for a quick check by the Track Editor-in-chief (TEiC).
+From there, it moves to a `PRE-REVIEW` issue, where the TEiC will assign a handling editor, and the author can suggest reviewers.
 Initial direction to the authors for improving the paper can already happen here, especially if the paper lacks some requested sections.

 ```eval_rst
 .. important:: If the paper is out-of-scope for JOSS, editors assess this and notify the author in the ``PRE-REVIEW`` issue.